Whether you were born with a foot deformity like Club Foot or developed a bunion or hammertoe slowly overtime, we can help!

 However, certain factors can lead to the disturbance of these structures resulting in foot deformities.
 There are seven common forms of foot deformities, some of which may develop from environmental factors, and the others may be present from birth.

 Bunions are the hard bony protrusions or lumps that form on the side of the big toe.
 The enlargement of this bony lump starts to cause the foot's big toe to lean inwards and point towards the other toes over time.
 This causes pain around the base and sides of the feet, which worsens as the individual walks or wears tight shoes.
-Even though a procedure like Lapiplasty is the most common definitive treatment for Bunions, the initial therapy may be more focused on slowing down the progression of bunions and reducing their associated pain.
+Even though procedures like Lapiplasty or Minimally Invasive Surgery are the most common definitive treatment for Bunions, the initial therapy may be more focused on slowing down the progression of bunions and reducing their associated pain.

 Equinius foot is another form of foot deformity which is associated with a downwards tilting of the foot, preventing the heels from touching the ground.
 This means when an individual with Equinusfoot stands up or walks, only the front or middle half of their foot is touching the ground, while the heel stays in the air.
 Individuals at the greatest risk for Equinus foot include those with brain injury, recent ankle injury, or bedridden for a long time.
 Treatment for this condition includes a recommendation of night splints, heel lifts, arch support devices, and regular physical therapy.